The State of Youth Mental Health

 Peer Support / Recovery Specialist

 Members who have lived experience with mental health challenges and/or substance use disorder will support peers and near-peers along their recovery journey while getting the training and experience required to earn a peer support/recovery specialist state certification.
-This pathway is open to those up to age 29.
+This pathway is open to people up to age 29.

 Community Health Worker